 Now that tableware’s no longer an afterthought, it’s being purposely paired with the restaurant’s identity and incorporated into the dish-building process – punching up the presentation while reinforcing the overall concept and ethos.

 How do we know?
 Expenditures in tableware are projected to increase consecutively for the next three years, according to the Manufacturers’ Agents Association for the Foodservice Industry.
-The latest forecast shows that operators will spend 5.1 percent more on tabletop presentation this year than they did in 2015.
+The latest forecast shows that operators will spend 5.1% more on tabletop presentation this year than they did in 2015.

 Operators are wowing their customers with unexpected combinations of colors, patterns and shapes, creating a dining experience that rewards guests with multilayered visuals and flavors.

-For example, Quince in San Francisco commissioned exclusive ceramic and wood place settings to complement its refined cuisine and sumptuous interiors.
+For example, Quince in San Francisco commissioned exclusive ceramic and wood place settings to complement its refined cuisine and elegant interiors.

 Quince is also changing up utensils, borrowing the concept of plating tweezers from the back of the house.